What are the Best Tennis Racquets for Intermediate Players?

 This particular racket was designed to do so much more than to just simply hit the tennis ball.
 Made with the highest quality materials, the Wilson ’12 Five BLX was created to ensure that everyone would be able to play like professionals.

-While this models does not come pre-strung, this shouldn't really be much of an issue for real tennis enthusiast who'd prefer to string their rackets according to their specifications.
-Any intermediate level tennis player would certainly love to get their hands on the Wilson ’12 Five BLX.
+While this racquet model does not come pre-strung, this shouldn't really be much of an issue for real tennis enthusiast who'd prefer to string their rackets according to their specifications.
+Any intermediate level player would certainly love to get their hands on the Wilson ’12 Five BLX.

 - Design provides you with the perfect combination of power and control